 Failing to protect a tenant’s deposit can result in fines and legal complications, and may even make it impossible to legally evict the tenant, even when the tenancy agreement expires.

-Deposit money must normally be paid back to the tenant within ten days at the end of the tenancy, unless there is a dispute over how much will be paid.
-If you receive money as a ‘holding deposit’ before the tenancy agreement is signed, you do not have to put it into a scheme immediately, but should do so within 30 days once the tenant signs.
+Deposit money must normally be paid back to the tenant within ten days at the end of the tenancy unless there is a dispute over how much will be paid.
+If you gave your landlord money as a ‘holding deposit’ before the tenancy agreement was signed, this money would not have to be put it into a scheme immediately but should be done so within 30 days of signing the agreement.

 Contact PDA Law’s Landlords & Tenants Team

-At PDA Law, we are here to help both tenants and landlords with any disputes over deposit schemes and breaches of tenancy agreements.
-Our expert team will provide you with tailored advice to help you every step of the way.
+At PDA Law, we have grown into a reputable legal practice helping clients in the North West region as well as across the UK.
+We are dedicated to providing our clients with an efficient service in which we can be contacted by email, telephone and in person to provide the best advice possible for your case.
+Here at PDA Law, we are here to help both tenants and landlords with any disputes over deposit schemes and breaches of tenancy agreements.
+Our expert team of highly skilled and experienced solicitors will provide you with tailored advice to help you every step of the way.

 To speak to a specialist solicitor today, simply call 01244 373 373 or complete our online contact form and we will be in touch as soon as possible.